Anjali-Kumari-dotcom/Sales-Dashboard/README.md

-ECOMMERCE SALES DASHBOARD

-Overview

-This project is an interactive E-commerce Sales Dashboard designed to visualize key sales metrics, customer purchasing patterns, and business performance trends.
-The dashboard provides insights into sales revenue, profit margins, payment modes, product categories, and regional performance.

-Features

-Key Metrics

-Total Sales (438K) – The overall revenue generated.

-Total Quantity Sold (5615) – The total number of items sold.

-Total Profit (37K) – The net profit earned.

-Average Order Value (121K) – The average value of each customer transaction.

-Visualizations

-Sales by State – A bar chart displaying the revenue contribution from different states.

-Sales by Customer Name – A bar chart highlighting top customers based on total purchase amount.

-Sales Quantity by Payment Mode – A pie chart showing the distribution of purchases made via different payment methods (COD, UPI, Debit Card, Credit Card, and EMI).

-Sales Quantity by Category – A pie chart representing sales volume across different product categories (Clothing, Electronics, and Furniture).

-Profit by Month – A bar chart visualizing monthly profit trends.

-Profit by Sub-Category – A bar chart showing the profit contribution of different product sub-categories (Printers, Bookcases, Sarees, Accessories, and Tables).

-Interactive Elements

-Quarterly Filter – Allows users to filter data by Q1, Q2, Q3, or Q4.

-General Filter – Enables users to filter sales data based on specific criteria.

-Technologies Used

-Power BI / Tableau (for data visualization)

-Excel / CSV (as data sources)

-Insights & Business Value

-Identifies top-performing states and customers.

-Highlights preferred payment methods to improve checkout experiences.

-Tracks seasonal profit fluctuations to optimize pricing and inventory.

-Determines the most profitable product categories and sub-categories.

-Enables data-driven decision-making for marketing and operations.

-Future Enhancements

-Integration with live databases for real-time data updates.

-Addition of predictive analytics for sales forecasting.

-Improved user interactivity with drill-down options.

-Enhanced mobile-friendly dashboard design.
+## Ecommrce Sales Dashboard

+## Overview

+This ECommerce Sales Dashboard provides a comprehensive visualization of sales data, giving insights into key performance metrics, customer behavior, and business trends.
+The dashboard is designed to help businesses track revenue, profit, and sales distribution across various dimensions such as state, customer, product categories, and payment modes.

+## Key Metrics

+The dashboard includes the following key performance indicators (KPIs):

+Sum of Amount: Total revenue generated (438K).

+Sum of Quantity: Total number of units sold (5615).

+Sum of Profit: Overall profit generated (37K).

+Sum of Average Order Value (AOV): The average value of each order (121K).

+## Dashboard Components

+  1. Sales by State

+Displays the sum of sales amount by different states.

+Maharashtra has the highest sales, followed by Madhya Pradesh and Uttar Pradesh.

+2. Sales by Customer Name

+Identifies top customers contributing to sales revenue.

+Harivansh and Madhav are the top customers in terms of amount spent.

+3. Sales by Payment Mode

+Visualizes the distribution of payment methods used by customers.

+Cash on Delivery (COD) accounts for the highest share (44%), followed by UPI (21%).

+4. Sales by Product Category

+Represents the percentage distribution of product categories sold.

+Clothing leads with 63%, followed by Electronics (21%) and Furniture (17%).

+5. Profit by Month

+Highlights the monthly profitability trend.

+December has the highest profit, while some months like June and August show negative or low profits.

+6. Profit by Sub-Category

+Provides insights into which product sub-categories are driving the most profit.

+Printers generate the highest profit, followed by Bookcases and Accessories.

+## Insights & Business Implications

+High reliance on COD: Since COD accounts for 44% of sales, businesses should optimize cash collection and fraud prevention measures.

+Seasonal sales spikes: Higher profits in December indicate holiday season impact.
+Running targeted promotions during peak months can maximize revenue.

+Category performance: Clothing dominates sales volume but may not be the highest in profit margin.
+Further analysis is needed to optimize product mix.

+Customer segmentation: Identifying high-value customers (like Harivansh and Madhav) can help tailor loyalty programs to drive repeat business.

+State-wise performance: Maharashtra and Madhya Pradesh contribute significantly to sales, so targeted marketing in high-performing states could enhance growth.

+## Technologies Used

+Data Visualization Tool: Power BI

+Data Source: eCommerce transaction data